-Microsoft has released Windows 8 with a number of changes.
+Microsoft has released Windows 8 with several changes.
 The recently released Windows 8 CP includes over 100,000 changes compared to the previous version.
-The first thing you will notice in Windows 8 is the inclusion of new Start screen and the missing old Start menu.
+The first thing you will notice in Windows 8 is the inclusion of the new Start screen and the missing old Start menu.

 Microsoft has removed the Start orb or Start button and the Start menu from Windows 8.
 The new Metro Start screen serves as the replacement for the good old Start menu.
 In Windows 8, pressing the Windows logo key on the keyboard reveals the Metro Start screen.